yaml/yaml-test-suite/ReadMe.md

 * `<SPC>` for a space character
 * `<TAB>` for a tab character

+## The `data` branch files

+The YAML test files in the `src/` dir are turned into data files in the `data` branch.
+The `make data-update` command generates the `data` branch files under the `./data/` directory.
+For instance, a file `src/AB3D.yaml` will generate a `data/AB3D/` directory.

+A YAML test file can have 1 or more tests.
+Originally each file had one test, and all the data files were under `data/AB3D/`.
+If a YAML test file has more than one test, subdirectories are created:
+`data/AB3D/00/`, `data/AB3D/01/`, `data/AB3D/02/`, etc.

+The test files are:

+* `===` -- The name/label of the test
+* `in.yaml` -- The YAML input to be parsed or loaded
+* `test.event` -- The event DSL produced by the parser test program
+* `in.json` -- The JSON value that shoiuld load the same as `in.yaml`
+* `out.yaml` -- The most normal output a dumper would produce
+* `error` -- This file indicates the YAML should fail to parse
+* `emit.yaml` -- Output an emitter would produce

 ## Makefile Targets

 The Makefile has a number of targets for automating the process of adding new